Pavel Mareš: Russia

 From 2003 to 2006, Mareš played for Zenit Saint Petersburg.
 He scored his first goal for that club in July 2003 in a 2–2 draw against Krylia Sovetov Samara.
 In September 2003, he played in the 3–0 first leg win in the final of the Russian Premier League Cup against Chernomorets, with his club winning the competition by a 5–2 aggregate scoreline.
 In November 2003, Mareš scored in the fifth round of the 2003–04 Russian Cup, finishing his team's third goal in a 6–2 win against third-tier side FC KAMAZ Naberezhnye Chelny.
 During his time in St. Petersburg, the club finished second in the 2003 Russian Premier League and reached the quarter finals of the 2005–06 UEFA Cup.
-Following the 2004 season, the Russian Football Union named Mareš in the Best 33 in the Russian Football Championship among the league's best three left-backs.
+Following the 2004 season, the Russian Football Union named Mareš in the Best 33 in the Russian Football Championship among the league's top three left-backs.

 In the 2006 season, Mareš suffered an ankle injury, causing him to miss matches in March and April.
-Following the arrival of Dick Advocaat as Zenit's manager the same season, Mareš played much less than before.
+Following Dick Advocaat's appointment as Zenit's manager that season, Mareš played much less than before as Advocaat brought his own players into the team.
 In August 2006, Mareš agreed to a contract to play for English club Bolton Wanderers, however the deal was not completed, with his agent citing a failed medical as the reason for the breakdown.
 In January 2007, he left Zenit despite another year remaining on his contract.

 Return to the Czech Republic

-Mareš returned to Sparta Prague on a two-and-a-half-year contract in January 2007, going on to play two league matches for Sparta in the 2006–07 season but no matches in 2007–08.
-He spent the first half of the 2008–09 season in the Czech 2 Liga playing for Sparta's reserve team, which he captained.
+Mareš returned to Sparta Prague on a two-and-a-half-year contract in January 2007 as the club's first signing of the winter transfer window.
+He went on to play two league matches for Sparta in the 2006–07 season but none in 2007–08.
+He spent the first half of the 2008–09 season in the Czech 2.
+Liga playing for Sparta's reserve team, which he captained.
 He transferred to Vysočina Jihlava, which played in the same league, midway through the season.
 Mareš spent six months in Jihlava before leaving the club at the end of the season, citing its failure to win promotion to the Czech First League as his reason for doing so.
 During his time in Jihlava, injuries limited him to two appearances for the club.

 In the summer of 2009, Mareš was one of nine players to join Viktoria Žižkov, as the club prepared to return to the top league following their relegation.
 This move again reunited him with manager Vlastimil Petržela, but injuries restricted him to two appearances in the first half of the 2009–10 season.
 Later in 2010, Mareš played for FC Přední Kopanina in the Czech Fourth Division.